Depending on the Services you choose to use with us, additional terms and conditions may apply, as communicated to you at the appropriate time.

 - Remittances shall be processed by the Company after verification of the Remitter's identity under the preceding Article and the transfer of the necessary remittance amount and transaction fees by the Remitter under section 4.
 The amount transferred by the Remitter to the Company will be refunded to the payment option selected by the Remitter in the event the remittance request has been cancelled by the Remitter or refused by the Company.
 The Company may refuse a remittance request if the Remitter's registered name or address, etc. does not match the Remitter's payment details (e.g. bank account details).
 In this case, the Remitter shall pay a predetermined additional administration charge, and the Company may deduct such charge from the amount deposited by the Remitter.

-- The Remitters using the Services for the first time will be required to register for the Services if remitting an amount in excess of 100,000 yen.
-Said user registration procedures will be completed upon verification of the Remitter's identity through the Remitter's submission of the identity verification documents detailed in paragraph 1 of Article 6 to the Company and the sending of transfer unnecessary registered mail to the address or location of the Remitter, etc. Registered users will not be required to submit identity verification documents each time they subsequently make a remittance.
+- The Remitters using the Services for the first time will be required to register for the Services.
+Said user registration procedures will be completed upon verification of the Remitter's identity through the Remitter's submission of the identity verification documents detailed in paragraph 1 of Article 6 to the Company.
+Registered users will not be required to submit identity verification documents each time they subsequently make a remittance.

 - The Users registering for the Services will specify a user ID and password.
 The Users shall strictly manage their user ID and password on their own responsibility to ensure their user ID and password are not known to any third party.
 The Company assumes no liability for any damage suffered by Users as a result of a third party coming to know the User's user ID and password.